Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Abstract

 We use the outputs from three climate models, namely IPSL-CM6A-LR, EC-Earth3, and CNRM-CM6-1, in which North Atlantic sea surface temperatures are restored towards the observed AMV anomalies.
 The three models give consistent results, with the exception of EC-Earth simulating a much greater influence of soil moisture.

-Typical AMV or spring soil moisture anomalies induce changes in the temperature and duration of heat waves that are of comparable amplitude, but follow different regional patterns.
-As might be expected, a positive AMV phase or low soil moisture induces hotter and longer typical heat waves over most of Europe.
-However, counter-intuitively, they also induce less heat wave days and cooler heat waves over part of Northeast Europe.
+Our main conclusion is that spring soil moisture in Southern Europe is a slow driver of greater importance than the AMV for European summer heat waves, both in terms of the extension of the region of influence and in terms of amplitude.
+While the influence of the AMV concentrates over the very south of Europe, around the Mediterranean Basin, spring soil moisture influence extends over large parts of Europe.
+As might be expected, a positive AMV phase or low soil moisture generally induces hotter and longer heat waves.

-For more extreme events, the influence of the AMV and soil moisture increase, according to rather similar regional patterns as for typical heat waves.
-However, while the amplitude of the influence is greater, the regions with decreased heat wave temperature and less heat wave days extend in size.
+For more extreme events, the influences of the AMV and soil moisture increase, according to regional patterns that seem to be the same as for typical heat waves.
+However, confirming this statement would require datasets with more extreme events.

 \paragraph{Lay Summary}